Mounikab12/Customer-Segmentation-RFM/README.md

    This shows the value of the customer based on their spending.

-✅ Implemented Multiple RFM Segmentation Techniques:
+✅ Calculated RFM scores with Techniques:

-* Simple Quartile-Based Segmentation (Divided RFM values into quartiles)
+* Simple Quartile Method (Divided RFM values into quartiles)
-* Separate R, F, M Analysis (Analyzed each RFM metric separately)
+* Separate R, F, M Analysis - Tertiary Segmentation (Analyzed each RFM metric separately)
 * Rank & Normalization Approach (Used z-score and Min-Max scaling for better comparability)

-✅ RFM Score Segmentation (Summed up RFM ranks to assign customer segments)

-✅ Different Quartile EDA for Top Customers (Explored quartiles differently to spot key customers)

 ✅ Applied Data Transformations: